molochdao/rbg-payments/.github/ISSUE_TEMPLATE/rbg-expense-reimbursement.md

 ---
 name: RBG Expense Reimbursement
-about: RBG Payment Request (Expense)
+about: Use this to submit payment request when it's expenses only
-title: NAME - Payment Request - Expense
+title: NAME - Payment Request - Detail
 labels: ''
 assignees: ''